ozzr/godot_terrain/README.md

 To start testing, download or clone this repo [grab the compiled engine in the release section](https://github.com/ozzr/godot_terrain/tags) and open one of the projects.

 ## Description
-Terrain system inside that works with the GLES3 and GLES2 renderers.
+Terrain system that works with the GLES3 and GLES2 renderers.

 ### What you get:
 * Full In Editor terrain editor